gio-mnrz/angular-mysql-php/README.md

 # Requirements
 1. MySql and PHP:

-	1.1.
-WAMP or
+	* WAMP or
-	1.2.
-LAMP or
+	* LAMP or
-	1.3.
-XAMP
+	* XAMP

-*Just one of these above is required*
+*Just one of these is required*

-2. Dependencies:
+# Dependencies

-	1.1.
-Angular 1.6.x
+	* Angular 1.6.x
-	1.2.
-Angular-Animate
+	* Angular-Animate
-	1.3.
-Angular-Ui-Bootstrap-Bower
+	* Angular-Ui-Bootstrap-Bower
-	1.4.
-Angular-Route
+	* Angular-Route
-	1.5.
-Bootstrap *CSS Only*
+	* Bootstrap *CSS Only*
-	1.6.
-Bower
+	* Bower
-	1.7.
-Font-Awesome
+	* Font-Awesome
-	1.8.
-NodeJS
+	* NodeJS

 # Installation
 1. For MySql and PHP install:

-	1.1.
-LAMP (Linux, Apache, MySql and PHP) OR
+	* LAMP (Linux, Apache, MySql and PHP) OR
-	1.2.
-WAMP (Windows, Apache, MySql and PHP) OR
+	* WAMP (Windows, Apache, MySql and PHP) OR
-	1.3.
-XAMP
+	* XAMP

 2. If WAMP was chosen:

-	2.1.
-Start the service
+	1. Start the service
-	2.2.
-Change ports if required *Skype app also runs on port:80 and that can generate a conflict* 2.3.
-Copy example files to "C://wamp/www" folder.
+	2. Change ports if required *Skype app also runs on port:80 and that can generate a conflict*
+	3. Copy example files to "C://wamp/www" folder.
 The others work similar

 3. For dependencies, open the system console (cmd) then go to the example folder located in "C://wamp/www/angular-mysql-php" and type:

-	3.1. npm install
+	1. npm install

 4. On the web browser, locate your phpmyadmin page [ localhost:8080/phpmyadmin ] and import the database:

-	4.1.
-Create a database with the name: "db-todo-list" 4.2.
-Click on "db-todo-list"
+	1. Create a database with the name: "db-todo-list"
+	2. Click on "db-todo-list"
-	4.3.
-Click on "Import" menu option
+	3. Click on "Import" menu option
-	4.4.
-Select the file: "db-todo-list.sql" in the "app" folder of the example 4.5.
-Click on "Go" button
+	4. Select the file: "db-todo-list.sql" in the "app" folder of the example
+	5. Click on "Go" button

 5. Run the application: [ http://localhost:9980/angular-mysql-php/app/ ] *Port can diferent*